LLNL/RAJA/docs/sphinx/user_guide/tutorial/kernel_exec_pols.rst

 Key RAJA features shown in this section are:

-  * ``RAJA::kernel`` loop iteration templates and execution policies
+  * ``RAJA::kernel`` kernel execution template and execution policies

 The examples in this section illustrate various execution policies for ``RAJA::kernel``.
 The goal is for you to gain an understanding of how execution policies are constructed and used to perform various nested loop execution patterns.
-All examples use the same simple kernel, which is a three-level loop nest to initialize the entries in a three-dimensional tensor.
-The kernels perform the same operations as the examples in :ref:`launchexecpols-label`.
+All examples use the same simple kernel, which is a three-level loop nest to initialize the entries in an array.

-.. note:: The C++ lambda expression representing the kernel inner loop body
-          is identical for all RAJA variants of the kernel, whether we are executing the kernel on a CPU sequentially or in parallel with OpenMP, or in parallel on a GPU (CUDA or HIP).
+The C++ lambda expression representing the kernel inner loop body is identical for all kernel variants described here, whether we are executing the kernel on a CPU sequentially or in parallel with OpenMP, or in parallel on a GPU (CUDA or HIP).
+The kernels perform the same operations as the examples in the :ref:`launchexecpols-label` tutorial section, which uses ``RAJA::expt::launch``.

-We begin by defining some constants used throughout the examples and allocating arrays to represent the tensor data:
+We begin by defining some constants used throughout the examples and allocating two arrays:

 .. literalinclude:: ../../../../exercises/kernelintro-execpols_solution.cpp
    :start-after: _init_define_start